thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 {:numbered="false"}

 The authors would like to thank
+Carl Wallace,
 Carsten Bormann
+and
+Laurence Lundblade
-for comments, reviews and suggestions.
+for providing comments, reviews and suggestions.

 [^rfced]: RFC Editor: